Skip to main content

 Update Method

-This setting aims to allow you to specify your intent so that you do not get unexpected results.
-For example, if your intention is only to add new prices, the import will ensure that the latest imported prices do not exist already.
+This setting allows you to specify your intent so that you do not get unexpected results.
+For example, if you only intend to add new prices, the import will ensure that the latest imported prices do not exist already.

 Setting ValueDescription

-UpdateOnly updating existing prices in Business Central (e.g. to expire prices).
-If the price in the file does not exist in Business Central then the import gets cancelled.
+UpdateOnly update existing prices in Business Central (e.g. to expire prices or correct errors).
+If the price line in the file does not exist in Business Central, the import gets cancelled.

 Status after import

-Allows you to specify the status of the imported price lists after the prices get imported.
-This works with the standard functionality that prevents changes to active price lists by changing the status before importing the lines and then updating the status at the end of the import.
+This setting allows you to specify the status of the imported price lists after the prices get imported.
+This setting works with the standard functionality that prevents changes to active price lists by changing the status before importing the lines and then updating the status at the end of the import.

 Setting Value